 Graduation ceremonies still take place here each year, along with performances by headliners such as James Taylor, Willie Nelson, Cheryl Crow, and the local boys of Green Day.
 Take it from Jeff Tweedy, frontman for the alt-rock band Wilco, who called The Greek the most beautiful concert venue in the world.

-Insider’s tip: Recharge in California Scenario, sculptor Isamu Noguchi’s tranquil sculpture garden, with installations inspired by the state’s landcapes.
+Insider tip: Recharge in California Scenario (aka Noguchi Garden), sculptor Isamu Noguchi’s tranquil sculpture garden, with installations inspired by the state’s landscapes.

 Attend performances by leading musicians in a facility that combines advanced design with sustainability at the Soka Performing Arts Center, part of Soka University in southern Orange County.
 The roughly 1,000-seat venue is one of the you-can-hear-a-pin-drop venues with acoustics crafted by world-renowned Yasuhisa Toyota, who also worked on Walt Disney Concert Hall in Los Angeles.
 Toyota incorporated Alaskan white cedar into the hall’s design to enhance the acoustics.
 The centre’s sustainable measures, including a living roof and the use of solar power, earned the facility gold certification from the U.S. Green Building Council’s Ledership in Energy and Environmental Design (LEED) program.
 For a more intimate experience, check the calendar for performances in the centre’s black-box venue, Maathai Hall.